 Andrew Finch is a UK filmmaker and artist born in Brighton.
 His degree work at King’s College London explored Jean-Michel Basquiat’s work alongside cultural identity and subcultural theory within New York City.
 During this time, he also opened exhibitions at Doomed Gallery (London), Hello Koral (Copenhagen) and Copeland Park (London).
 His first documentary film, Landscapes of the Heart (2019), has been shown in numerous international film festivals and galleries.
 His practice explores ideas surrounding the city, subcultures, memory and liminal spaces.
 Andrew has been featured on Resonance FM, NTS, Doomed Gallery, Hello Koral Gallery, and several film festivals including Cinecity, Crossing the Screen, Sunday Shorts and Kino Film.
-He currently curates exhibitions at South London Gallery and is co-director of London Rocks Film Festival.
+He currently works at at South London Gallery and is co-director of London Rocks Film Festival.

 LINKS TO WORK

 During lockdown in 2020, Andrew and fellow SLG Film School graduate student, Sophie Park, organised a collaborative lockdown film project open to all prior years of the school’s alumni.
 As well as curating the film and project, they collaborated with a local South East London composer and a credits animator from MUBI to complete the film.

 Let's All Look at How We Look When We Are Alone Together (Lockdown film):

 In March 2020, Andrew presented work at and helped organise a staff exhibition at South London Gallery.
 The exhibition was the first of it’s kind in it’s 125 year history, developed through a series of weekly curational workshops held at the gallery exploring the position of employment in creative practice.
 One of the most attended exhibitions in recent years, the moving-image work was also presented on Deptford Cinema’s website.